-All application materials need to arrive by the deadline of October 1.
+All application materials need to be submitted by the deadline of October 1.
 We do not accept late applications.

 - Three letters of recommendation (uploaded through the online application)

 Letters should be addressed to the "Selection Committee."

 Letters of recommendation need to be uploaded by the deadline of October 1.

 All parts of the application, including the three letters of recommendation, are submitted online as pdf documents.
 The online application is accessed through the homepage of The Harvard Academy’s website.
 To access the online application, click on the APPLY ONLINE button.

 You may include footnotes, endnotes, and/or bibliographies in your proposed research statement, but they are not required.
 If you do give references, they will not count towards the 2500-word maximum for the research statement.